zannloo/tp/docs/UserGuide.md

 students.
 This guide is your gateway to unlocking the potential of ProfBook, where you will discover how ProfBook can help streamline your administrative tasks, alleviate workload and most importantly reduce any administrative errors.

-## What can ProfBook do :monocle_face:
+## What can ProfBook do
 As current students of CS2103T, we understand that CS2103T tutors have a high administrative workload on top of their existing tutor duties.
 On top of that, any administrative mistakes or oversights can increase that workload exponentially and may adversely impact student's learning.
-We deeply appreciate your role, and it is precisely to address these aforementioned issues that we designed Profbook as a student management system which can **dramatically decrease administrative mistakes and workload**.
+We deeply appreciate your role, and it is precisely to address these aforementioned issues that we designed ProfBook.
+ProfBook aims to **drastically decrease administrative mistakes and your administrative workload**.

 ProfBook is optimized for tutors' use via a **familiar Command Line Interface (CLI) that uses linux-styled commands** while retaining the benefits of a Graphical User Interface (GUI).
 If you are a fast typer, ProfBook will empower you